 Now honestly, it's hard to have a blog that is basically a teaching tool for frugality and NOT talk about money, but it's the other areas of my life where I tend to prattle about finances that I am referring to at the moment.
 As I said, it does tend to color my viewpoint from rose to bleak.
 John and I periodically sit down together and tell one another all the ways we've seen God providing for us and we start back at the beginning days of our relationship.
 Just this week we were laughing about how we both worked at the hospital once upon a time and the annual Christmas gift was a turkey.
 We looked forward to taking home those turkeys.
 We were struggling so hard and that provided our Christmas feast.
 But we only kept one turkey.
 As poor as we were at that time, we packed the other turkey up in a box with the fixings of the feast (stuffing mix and potatoes, coffee, and cranberry sauce, flour and sugar and shortening, and pumpkin pie filling) and sent it off to the local Family and Children Services to be given to someone who was without any means to have a meal.

 Do you know what that did for us each year?
-My children used to get plum excited to see that box fill up each year and it was they would remind me that perhaps this year, the family would like a box of tea or gelatin or pudding.
+My children used to get plum excited to see that box fill up each year and it was they who would remind me that perhaps this year the gift family would like a box of tea or gelatin or pudding.
 For all that they knew we had less than some folks, they saw this box full of food being given for those who didn't have any and they thought we were well off!

 I need to remind myself more often that I have PLENTY.
 Yes, money is tight, sometimes awfully tight, and we sometimes wait for necessities and almost always wait for wants.
 There are things we cannot do no matter how much we might want to do them.
 We have to choose between this thing and that all of the time.
 But we are blessed.
-We have a sound roof over our heads, food in the cupboard and I have been granted the ability to extend and stretch to unreal proportions at times.
+We have a sound roof over our heads, food in the cupboard and I have been granted the ability to extend and stretch our meals to unreal proportions at times.
 We are healthy and warm and clothed.
 There's always coffee in the pot and something sweet to go along with it.
 There's friends like you, stopping by to have coffee and share a bit in the conversation or on your own blogs about all you do to extend your income and inspire me further.
 I have to remember that what I do have is the better part and not the lacking part.

 Now, I should get myself back to work.
 I've a house to straighten, a meal to prepare, a tree to decorate...Stop by again soon, please?